 Upon completion of a conversion while the compare function is enabled, if the compare condition is not true, COCO is not set and no data is transferred to the result registers.
 An ADC interrupt is generated upon the setting of COCO if the ADC interrupt is enabled (AIEN = 1).

-The compare function can be used to monitor the voltage on a channel while the MCU is in either wait or stop3 mode.
-The ADC interrupt will wake the MCU when the compare condition is met.
+The compare function can monitor the voltage on a channel while the MCU is in wait or stop3 mode.
+The ADC interrupt wakes the MCU when the compare condition is met.

 10.4.6 MCU Wait Mode Operation